for African American Heritage (KCAAH)

 The Kentucky Center for African American Heritage is the result of a collection of African American educators, artist, and historians who have collaborated to give the long-dormant history of African Americans in their region the voice and platform it deserves.
 This group evolved from the Louisville and Jefferson County African American Heritage Committee into its current mold, with a single unifying goal of promoting the Kentuckiana region’s black heritage.

 In 1994, The African American Heritage Foundation (AAHF) had the initial goal of encouraging the preservation of African American sites, communities and culture.
 This began with the preservation of historic structures in the African American community, and the recognition of important sites through its historic marker program.
-Now, the AAHF has opened a Center, located at 18th and Mohammed Ali Blvd. in Louisville, Kentucky.
+Now, the AAHF has opened a Center, located at 18th and Muhammed Ali Blvd. in Louisville, Kentucky.
 The Center is dedicated to the sole purpose of showcasing these triumphs.
 Here, African American history has the platform to share its monumental achievements with the community in which it took place.